Performing Arts

 At KS5 we offer the RSL Level 3 Subsidiary Diploma as a study option to our students, allowing students to progress perfectly from the foundations set during our KS4 course.

 Throughout this course, students have the option to study a variety of specialised performance units, including Music Events Management, Composing Music, Improving Instrumental Practice, Lead Performer and Auditioning for Music, which allows us to maximise student progress through a selection of units that play to student strengths.
+Much like the Level 2 course, the Subsidiary Diploma is largely based on coursework, where students build a portfolio of evidence over time to support their musical progress.
+Students must either have completed a Level 2 music qualification or be able to demonstrate equivalent musical performance ability to be considered for this course.

 Higher Education Links and Career Opportunities